 Making sense of the research world and promoting the implementation of research-based evidence in healthcare organisations are the main aims of the fellowship programme.
 With this in mind and depending on their type of fellowship, the taught component will help the fellows develop a tailored understanding of research and evidence, research methodology, systems theory applied to healthcare, and theory of change management.
 A new additional component relating to implementation will be developed specifically for the implementation fellows.
 More details will be released later this year.

 These newly acquired skills can be applied in the workplace to effect real change that ultimately brings about improvements in service delivery.

-Action learning set: meets for a 3 hour session every alternate month.
-The sessions are led by Professor Mike Cook (University of Bedford).
+Action learning set: the sets meet for a 3 hour session every alternate month.
+The sessions are led by Professor Mike Cook.
 The aims of the ALS are:

 - Learning from experience and sharing that experience with others

 - Being open to the challenge of colleagues and listening to alternative suggestions